 Thank you for taking the time to read my profile.
 I offer counselling at times when life experiences can bring emotional difficulties that impact on our well-being and relationships.
 I work by helping you to explore your thoughts and feelings in a non-judgemental environment.
 My approach to working with clients is to build a trusting relationship where we work together to talk about your concerns.
-I have experience in working with a variety of issues, some of which might be difficult to share, but I provide a safe space for you to explore these.
+I have experience in working with a variety of issues, some of which might be difficult to share, but I provide warmth and empathy in a safe space for you to explore these difficult moments.

-I am trained to integrate Clarkson's five relationship model, and have added to this by undertaking further transpersonal training.
+I am trained to integrate Clarkson's five relationship model, and have added to this by undertaking further integrative transpersonal training.
 As an Integrative counsellor, I draw upon different counselling theories that offer flexible ways of working with you, keeping your best interests in mind in our work together.
-I have a person-centred grounding to my work and tend to integrate and draw upon psychodynamic and Transpersonal themes, or by exploring solution-focused approaches to help you achieve your goals.
+This includes integrating EMDR as a therapeutic approach.

 I have experience working with counselling students and qualified therapists.

-I have an established private practice and am a Practice Manager in a counselling agency as well as seeing clients who are referred by their employer and EAP.
+I have an established private practice and I have worked in a counselling agency as well as seeing clients who are referred by their employer and EAP.
 I have previously worked in local counselling services and in a bereavement service.

 I offer Clinical Supervision.